NotDarkn/ultradocs/docs/speedrun-tech.md

   </tr>
   <tr>
     <td>
-      Jumping on the frame you hit the ground to preserve all horizontal units. someone fact check that please lmao
+      Jumping soon after landing to preserve horizontal momentum.
+The sooner you jump, the more momentum you preserve (100% on a frame 1 jump).
     </td>
     <td width="100px">
       TBA (To Be Added)